SavvyCAN

 Danger

 Transmitting data via CAN bus can be dangerous.
-Do not transmit data into your CAN bus unless your setup is safe and you are 100% sure that you know what you are doing.
-This is particularly so for the Playback and Fuzzing tools.
+Do not transmit data into your CAN bus unless your setup is safe and you are 100% sure that you know what you are doing

 Custom frame sender

-This tool lets you specify one or more custom CAN frames to be transmitted by the CLX000.
-You can fully control the ID, payload, transmit frequency - and even apply advanced functions.
+This tool is embedded in the main window and lets you specify one or more custom CAN frames to be transmitted.
+You can specify the ID, bus, payload, frequency - and even apply ‘modifications’ to customize the payload.

 Playback

-The Playback window lets you load a CAN bus log file (e.g. from your CLX000) - and replay it back onto a CAN bus.
-This can be useful in e.g. reverse engineering use cases or if you want to use the CLX000 as a simulation device.
+The Playback window lets you load a CAN bus log file (e.g. from a CLX000/CANedge by converting it to Vector ASC) - and replay it onto a CAN bus.
+This can be useful in e.g. reverse engineering use cases or simulation.
 You can use the ‘original frame timing’ when playing it back and optionally filter the data to only replay a subset of the CAN frames.